nschlia/ffmpegfs/INSTALL.md

 **On Funtoo Linux:**

-To get fuse suppprt and chromaprint (for make check):
+To get fuse support and chromaprint (for make check):

     emerge sys-fs/fuse
     emerge media-libs/chromaprint